This is a curated log of small progress updates and changes happening to Orca. This log is also available as an RSS feed.

 There are still a few holes in the file IO API, but we’ll be working to flesh that out in the coming months.

-In addition to regular unit/integration tests, Orca has test apps
+In addition to regular unit/integration tests, Orca has test apps that have a special oc_on_test()

 I fleshed out our Github Sponsors page and added some monthly tiers.
 They come with symbolic rewards, from getting a distinguishing role in the Orca Discord server, to having your name and link to your homepage listed at the bottom of the landing page of the Orca website.
 Higher tiers are a good option for companies that want to support Orca through Github Sponsors, and include some amount of consultancy.
 I also plan on later adding access to private repos to specific tiers, to share bonus content with sponsors (think tutorials, screencasts, or advanced example programs).